Triangulated categories of relative 1-motives: Triangulated categories of a-motives

-\begin{remark} The converse of the above lemma is not known and it is not clear if one should expect it.
-Informally, when $S$ is a discrete valuation ring, it would mean that a ``motive with good reduction'' is realisable in the cohomology of a variety with good reduction.
+\begin{remark} Proposition~\ref{prop:subcats_field} below shows that when $S$ is the spectrum of a field, any motive is geometrically smooth.

-There is a further reasonable definition of a smooth object in $\DA_c(S)$, namely a motive whose realisations have cohomology sheaves which are local systems (in the appropriate sense, e.g. lisse $\ell$-adic sheaves).
-This is conjecturally equivalent to being strongly dualizable.
+It is not clear if one should expect $\DA^{\sm}(S)$ (resp. $\DA^{\sm}_{\homo}$, $\DA^{\sm}_{n}$, etc.) to be generated by motives coming from smooth projective morphisms.
+Informally, when $S$ is a discrete valuation ring, it would mean that a ``motive with good reduction'' is always realisable in the cohomology of a variety with good reduction.

-Proposition~\ref{prop:subcats_field} below shows that when $S$ is the spectrum of a field, any motive is geometrically smooth. \end{remark}
+There is a further reasonable definition of a smooth-like object in $\DA_c(S)$, namely a motive whose realisations have cohomology sheaves which are local systems (in the appropriate sense, e.g. lisse $\ell$-adic sheaves).
+This is conjecturally equivalent to being strongly dualisable; this equivalence would follow from the conservativity of realisation functors. \end{remark}

 An important property of smooth compact objects is that they satisfy a form of absolute purity.